CenturyLiu/Carla-GUI/README.md

  ## Installation

  - step 1: download this repository and put it to your desired location on your device (currently support windows and linux)
- - step 2: follow instructions on [PyQt5 website](https://pypi.org/project/PyQt5/) to install PyQt5, which is the tool we used to create the GUI
+ - step 2: follow instructions on [PyQt5 website](https://pypi.org/project/PyQt5/) to install PyQt5, which is the tool we used to create the GUI.
+Note: if you have PyQt5 pre-installed, make sure the version is >= 5.15.0
  - step 3: follow instructions on [back end installation guide](https://carla-gui.readthedocs.io/en/latest/installation_guide/) to install tools essential for the back end.